 Vesting Period.
 Under Plan A and Plan C, the option period commences on the date of grant and lasts for five years and six years, respectively.
 Under Plan B, the option period commences on the date of grant and lasts for three months.
 Under Plan A and Plan C, Options vest after three years and four years, respectively.
 Options granted under Plan B are exercisable at any time during their term.
-Options granted under Plan A will vest and become immediately exercisable upon the closing of this offering.
+Options granted under Plan A vested and became immediately exercisable upon the closing of our initial public offering.